 The collaboratory’s goals have changed over time.
 When the pandemic first broke, there were no effective treatments and “people were kind of grasping for straws,” Atkins explains.
-The thought was to use observational data to see what researchers are trying and whether something seemed to be working with the aim of testing it in a clinical trial, he notes.
+The thought was to use observational data to see what clinicians were trying and whether something seemed to be working, with the aim of testing it in a clinical trial, he notes.

 Now that effective therapies have surfaced through clinical trials, and many other trials of other drugs are underway, the research community is less interested in trying to identify new drugs for studies.
 “We’re looking at drugs that have been tested in trials like [the antiviral drug] remdesivir,” Atkins says, “and are asking whether we can use the observational data to fill in some of the unanswered questions.”

 Remdesivir (trade name Veklury) is in one of the three classes of drugs the collaboratory is examining.
 A randomized controlled trial published in May found that the drug shortened the recovery time for hospitalized COVID-19 patients with lower respiratory tract ailments.
 In response, the FDA issued an emergency use authorization to allow rapid access to remdesivir during the COVID-19 pandemic.

 Dr. Michael Ohl, an infectious disease specialist at the Iowa City VA Health Care System, is leading a study for the collaboratory that aims to understand how remdesivir is being used to care for COVID-19 patients in VA hospitals.